The Post Office Rifles

 Sources from the collection

 A detailed and readable history can be found in the book by the historian Charles Messenger, Terriers in the Trenches: The History of the Post Office Rifles 1914-1918 (1982).
-A copy can be found in our Discovery Room.
-Also in the Discovery Room is a portfolio of various newspaper cuttings, reports, articles and images all related to the Post Office Rifles, that have been collected over the years by our staff.
+A copy can be found in our Archive at The Postal Museum.
+Also in the Archive is a portfolio of various newspaper cuttings, reports, articles and images all related to the Post Office Rifles, that have been collected over the years by our staff.

 We hold a number of historical records on this subject in its archives (shown here with links to the online catalogue entry):